-When your MRI is finished, you'll be helped off the table.
+When your MRI is finished, a staff member will help you off the table.
 You can leave after you get your belongings.
 There are no restrictions after your MRI.
 No special care is needed.

 Getting your results

 Your radiologist will send a report of your MRI to your doctor.
 Your doctor will use the results of your MRI to help plan your care.